Jean's Bible Study Topics of the New Testament

 Rom 4,1-5

-· (1h) Responsibility Ø Carrying a false burden by serving God in ignorance Ø Not knowing His will – Anyone who works for his salvation is carrying a false burden, because God does not recognize such labor as faith.
-We are accustom to performing some kind of action in association with expecting a desired result, but when we are called on to merely believe God it is foreign to us.
-We are not used to sitting down and letting God do the work.
-We are more acquainted to working for a living and paying for everything we have.
-However, when working with God, we must trust that He has taken care of everything.
+(1h) Responsibility >> Avoid offending God >> False burden >> Serving God in ignorance >> Not knowing His will – Anyone who works for his salvation is carrying a false burden, because God does not recognize such labor as faith.
+We are accustom to performing some kind of action and expecting a desired result, but when we are called to merely believe in God, such nebulous requirement is foreign to us.
+We are not used to sitting down and letting God do the work, and we merely being willing participants.
+We are more acquainted with working for a living and paying for everything we have.
+Working with God, though, we must trust that He has taken care of everything.

-· (3a) Responsible to avoid offending God Ø Get out of His way Ø Do not seek your own righteousness
+(3a) Responsibility >> Avoid offending God >> Get out of His way >> Do not seek your own righteousness

-· (174d) Works of the devil Ø The religion of witchcraft Ø Form of godliness Ø Self righteousness Ø Trying to please God by your own good works -- These verses go with verses 13&14
+(174d) Works of the devil >> The religion of witchcraft >> Form of godliness >> Self righteousness >> Trying to please God by your own good works -- These verses go with verses 13&14

-· (176d) Works of the devil Ø The religion of witchcraft Ø Zeal without knowledge (Spirit w/o the word) Ø Conviction without commandment
+(176d) Works of the devil >> The religion of witchcraft >> Zeal without knowledge (Spirit w/o the word) >> Conviction without commandment

-Rom 4,2-5
+Rom 4,2-25

-Rom 4-5
+Rom 4,5-8

-· (231d) Kingdom of God Ø God’s kingdom is a living organism Ø God’s grace is the mystery of godliness Ø Having favor with God is a mystery -- This verse goes with verse 13.
-How could God forgive us just because we believe certain things about Him and about ourselves?
-First off, there is no way He could base salvation on our works, since there is nothing we can do to justify ourselves in His sight, since it was our works that brought enmity between us and God in the first place.
+(231d) Kingdom of God >> God’s kingdom is a living organism >> God’s grace is the mystery of godliness >> Having favor with God is a mystery -- This verse goes with verse 13.
+How could God forgive us just by believing certain things about Him?
+First, there is no way He could base salvation on our works, since His complaint against us is that we are sinners.
 Secondly and more importantly, everything God does is based on faith, so to believe in God is to be more God-like than anything else we could do.
 Take the biblical record of creation for instance; Genesis 1-3 says, Let there be light and light was."
-Then the Faith Chapter, Heb 11-3 says, "By faith we understand that the worlds were prepared by the word of God, so that what is seen was not made out of things which are visible."
-So God spoke these things into existence through His word.
-That is what we do when we confess Jesus Christ as the Lord of our lives.
-We speak our salvation into existence through faith in the cross, because God said if we did, He would save us.
-In as much as the creation itself is a mystery, so having favor with God is also a mystery.
+The Faith Chapter also says in Heb 11-3, "By faith we understand that the worlds were prepared by the word of God, so that what is seen was not made out of things which are visible."
+So God spoke these things into existence through His word, that is by faith, and that is what we do when we confess Jesus Christ as Lord and Savior of our souls.
+We speak our salvation into existence through faith in the cross.
+Since the creation is a mystery, having favor with God is also a mystery.
+See also: God's substance is faith; 1Cor 1,18-29; 16k

 Rom 4,6-8